Defect detector: Sensors

-Hotbox
+Hot box

-Hot boxes or hot bearing detectors are used to measure the temperature of the journal bearings of a train.
+Hot boxes or hot bearing detectors (HBD) are used to measure the temperature of the journal bearings of a train.
 They typically consist of two infrared eyes on each side of the tracks looking up at the train's bearings.

 They register the radiation from every journal bearing that passes over them.
 If a bearing reaches the maximum temperature for safe travel, the detector will flag and count it as a defect.
 Because bearings can burn off in as little as three minutes, hotbox detector installations are extremely common on many railroads.

 Acoustic bearing detectors

 These detectors listen to the sounds of passing trains and identify sounds that correspond with defective bearings.
-If a sound that is similar to the noise made by a defective bearing is identified, the car with the noise will be removed from the train at its next stop to be inspected and repaired if necessary.
+If a sound that is similar to the noise made by a defective bearing is identified, the car with the noise should be removed from the train at its next stop to be inspected and repaired if necessary.
 These are also used to reduce the number of false positives generated by hotbox detectors.

 Dragging equipment detectors

 A column of cones sits across the whole width of the railroad (just like a cross tie) attached to a switch.
 Anything dragging from the train will hit this cone, thus pushing it back, thus breaking a contact.
 It then returns to its normal position to prepare for anything else that might be dragging under the train.
 The detector will register this action and flag it as a defect.
-Brittle bars are still used elsewhere, but still have to be repaired.
+Brittle bars are still used elsewhere, but have to be repaired.
 Over time, dragging equipment detector's metal flaps need to be replaced because of extensive damage to them.

 Single use systems typically involve a frangible engagement bar or a stainless steel wire / braid strung between the rails and typically outside the rails as well, fastened to the sleepers.
 If the bar or braid is hit by something, it breaks, and the circuit break alerts that there is a dragging item.

 Auto-resetting systems typically involve a pivot pin system to allow the target to reset itself after a hit.